ococosda2026/ococosda2026-new.github.io/pages/registration.md

 - **Bank Address:** 2422 Taft Avenue, Malate, Manila, 1004 Philippines
 - **SWIFT Code:** BNORPHMM
 - **Kindly specify at the Purpose/Remarks:** O-COCOSDA

+> Please note that bank transfers may incur additional fees, which are the responsibility of the participant.
+Transfer fees vary depending on the policies of the sending bank; participants are advised to consult their bank for details.
+If the amount received by the organizing committee is less than the required registration fee due to transfer charges, participants must settle the outstanding balance.
+{: .prompt-warning }

 ----